TerrierDarts/streamerbot-docs/content/3.api/1.sub-actions/1.platforms/1.twitch/followers/Get-Latest-Follower.md

 # Get Latest Follower
-Get the latest follower from your channel.
+Get the latest follower on your channel.
 :image-preview{width=400}

 ## Variables